michuW93/microsoft_azure_fundamentals/README.md

 # Azure data centers
 Azure is just bunch of physical data centers full of physical servers.
 They locations are not public, often even Microsoft employees don't know locations.
-Service Level Agreement (SLA) guarantee at least 99.9 percent of service being up, you can increase to 99.95% when adding Azure resources to multiple regions.

 # Azure regions
 for some Azure services you don't choose location, they are global (non-regional) but for most of them you need to specify in which region your account/storage etc. should be created.
 When you e.g work in Rotterdam (where is the biggest seaport in Europe) then it's better to choose some place in Europe for server location than e.g some place on smallest continent on the world - Australia because all requests would go from Rotterdam to Canberra (capital of Australia) and responses from Canberra to Rotterdam and it takes time.
 We need to remember not all services are available in all locations.